chew-z/TrackMeNot/README.md

 You have to seed the extension using three types of sources - rss (the extension is extracting titles form RSS feeds) and zeitgest (it could be edited in code for now) - some everlasting popular search terms like youtube or facebook.
 Later on the extension will start scrapping search results and using them as seed for generating new queries.

+## Remarks

+I am optimizing mostly for (or against) Google Search ignoring other search engines.
+At least at the moment.

+This extension is a bit schizophrenic cause using XRegExp I am able to proces queries and results also in other scipts then ISO like Chinese or Japanese but at the same time I am using NLP and some other logic that works only for English.
+Well, it has to stay that way I guess.